 Some strains of Blattabacterium lost genes at a faster pace than others.
-For example, the Blattabacterium genome of the strain associated with Blattella germanica was 641 kb in size and was inferred to miss only nine genes compared with the last common Blattabacterium ancestor, whereas that of Euphyllodromia sp. was 511 kb and lacked 130 genes.
+For example, the Blattabacterium genome of the strain associated with Blattella germanica was 641kbp in size and was inferred to miss only nine genes compared with the last common Blattabacterium ancestor, while that of Euphyllodromia sp. was 511kbp and lacked 130 genes.
 We carried out ancestral reconstruction on genome sizes in the 67 Blattabacterium strains under Brownian motion with a directional trend.
-The estimated genome size in the last common ancestor of the 67 Blattabacterium strains was estimated to be 668 kb (supplementary fig. S3A and B, Supplementary Material online).
-The last common ancestor of the 67 Blattabacterium strains was inferred to have existed 282 Mya (fig. 1A), and already lacked about five genes.
-Therefore, in 282 My, four genes were lost and genome size experienced a 27 kb reduction in the branch leading to B. germanica, and 125 genes were lost and genome size
+The estimated genome size in the last common ancestor of the 67 Blattabacterium strains was estimated to be 668 kbp (Figures S3A-B).
+The last common ancestor of the 67 Blattabacterium strains was inferred to have existed 282 Mya (Figure 1A), and already lacked about five genes.
+Therefore, in 282 million years, four genes were lost and genome size experienced a 27 kbp reduction in the branch leading to B. germanica, and 125 genes were lost and genome size dwindled by 157kbp in the branch leading to Euphyllodromia sp..
+We previously carried out dN/dS analyses and showed that this wide variation in gene loss rates among lineages of Blattabacterium is not linked to differential levels of genetic drift among lineages (Bourguignon et al. 2020).
+Instead, gene loss rates (gene loss/time) strongly correlate with mutation rates (dS/time) (Bourguignon et al. 2020).
+In the following sections, we characterise more precisely the relationship between gene loss rates and mutation rates, and investigate other mechanisms leading to variation in gene loss rates across lineages.